best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 ### How would we do a dual run?

-* For the highest risk analysis, the program should be written twice separately or with different tools.
+* For the highest risk analysis, the results of your analysis should be compared from two independent calculations (i.e. one from another tool or software).
-* Where possible, outputs should be compared between the runs for a variety of realistic inputs.
+* Where possible, outputs should be compared between analysis using a variety of realistic inputs.
+* You may also wish to parallel run the new analysis system with a legacy approach, to quantify changes or improvements to the analysis.